-The first step to finding chaga mushrooms is to look for birch trees that grow in the proper region.
+The first step to chaga mushroom identification is to look for birch trees that grow in the proper region.
 You’ll then want to be on the lookout for a rough-looking, blackened mass protruding from the trunk of a birch tree, typically taking a dome or cone-like shape.

 Burls (deformed tree growths) can look like chaga to the untrained eye; however, chaga has certain features that distinguish it from burls.
 The outward appearance and texture of chaga is blackened, charred and hard, but the inside has a softer texture and a golden or amber hue.
 The soft amber-colored interior is the most obvious distinction between chaga and a burl.
 And, if the mass in question is growing on something other than a birch tree, there’s a good chance that it’s not actually chaga.